ZynkreaTech/saas-core/README.md

 # @zynkreatech / saas-core

-Shared building blocks for the Zynkrea SaaS platform: UI components, hooks/stores/providers, i18n, and **every module** (system + custom) — all published as versioned npm packages that `saas-web` and `saas-desktop` install as dependencies.
+Shared building blocks for the ZynFlex Platform: UI components, hooks/stores/providers, i18n, and **every module** (system + custom) — all published as versioned npm packages that `ZynFlex` and `saas-desktop` install as dependencies.

-> **This repo must be published successfully before `saas-web` or `saas-desktop` can install anything.** They resolve `@zynkreatech/*` packages from GitHub Packages, not from a local path.
+> **This repo must be published successfully before `ZynFlex` or `saas-desktop` can install anything.** They resolve `@zynkreatech/*` packages from GitHub Packages, not from a local path.

 ---